- About the Elections

 About the Elections

 The Leadership Elections are an annual democratic exercise in which all students at Imperial College London choose their main student leaders for the academic year ahead.
-We elect a student body President, four Deputy Presidents, Chair of Union Council, Student Trustees to our Board, as well as Liberation & Community Officers, Undergraduate Departmental Representatives and the committees of Constituent Unions and Clubs, Societies & Projects.
-Nominations close at 12:00 on Friday, 4 March 2022.
-Every registered student will get the chance to vote when online polls open at 9:00, Monday 14 March.
+We elect a student body President, four Deputy Presidents, Chair of Union Council, Student Trustees to our Board, as well as Liberation & Community Officers, Undergraduate Departmental Representatives, Postgraduate Research Representatives and the committees of Constituent Unions and Clubs, Societies & Projects.
+Nominations open at 14:00 on Monday 12 February and close at 12:00 on Friday 1 March 2024.
+Every registered student will get the chance to vote when online polls open at 9:00, Monday 11 March.

-Results will be announced on Friday 18 March from 18:00 in Metric, in the Union Building.
-More details of the results night event to follow here.
+Results will be announced on Friday 15 March.
+More details of the results night event to follow.

-14:00, Wednesday 9 March - Campaigning begins and manifestos published
+14:00, Wednesday 6 March - Campaigning begins, candidates are revealed and manifestos published

 Lead Imperial College Union